All Navigation and Instructions Provided, Luggage Transfers Included

-Return to nature hiking through the Cotswolds, enjoying the freedoms of walking in at your own pace, in your own time.
+Return to nature hiking through the Cotswolds on this self-guided walking holiday, enjoying the freedoms of walking at your own pace, in your own time.
 Immerse yourself in the history and heritage of England and rediscover the English countryside by walking on your own, as a couple or bringing friends and family to walk with you.

 No Hassle Self-Guided Walking Tours